- Focus and Scope

 Publication Frequency

-Jurnal Ilmiah Advokasi published periodically in March and September
+Jurnal Ilmiah Advokasi published periodically in March, June, September, and Desember

 Open Access Policy